wp-plugins/bm-custom-login/readme.txt

 1. Create a new login background using the handy template provided.
 Save it as 'login-bkg-tile.jpg'
 1. Upload the new login background image to the /wp-content/plugins/bm-suctom-login/images/
 1. Bask in the glory of your beautiful new login screen

+== Changelog ==

+1.5 A total rewrite with a new options screen, and a redesigned page login layout 1.4 Old old old, needs updating